charlpcronje/mc.admin.cronje.me/docs/notionAuth.md

-# Authentication with Nuxt DB and JWT
+# Authentication with Next 3, Cookies and Notion DB

 To do authentication with a Notion database we can use the following example Database structure